Aruvaro-Chulvi/OFFLINED/README.md

 # 🤝 Contributing & Support

-**Survival AI Stick** is an open project made with passion, time and effort.
+**OFFLINED** is an open project made with passion, time and effort.
 If you like the idea and believe it can be useful for individuals, communities or organizations, there are many ways you can help us grow:

 ### 👥 Community